Lethwei: Opening to the world

 From 7 to 12 July 2001, twelve years after Burma changed its name to Myanmar, the first international event took place in Yangon with professional fighters from the United States facing Burmese fighters under full traditional Lethwei rules.
 The delegation of three American fighters brought by the IKF were Shannon Ritch, Albert Ramirez and Doug Evans.
 Ritch faced Ei Htee Kaw, Ramirez faced Saw Thei Myo, and Evans faced openweight Lethwei champion Wan Chai.
 All three Americans lost to the Burmese.
 A revenge match with American and European fighters was cancelled the last minute by Lethwei promoters and the military in 2002.

 From 10 to 11 July 2004, the second event headlining foreigners took place with four Japanese fighters fighting against Burmese fighters.
 They were mixed martial arts fighters Akitoshi Tamura, Yoshitaro Niimi, Takeharu Yamamoto and Naruji Wakasugi.
 Tamura knocked out Aya Bo Sein in the second round and became the first foreigner to beat a Myanmar Lethwei practitioner in an official match.
 International matches continued with the exciting Cyrus Washington vs. Tun Tun Min trilogy.

 In 2016, after having previously fought to an explosive draw, Dave Leduc and Tun Tun Min rematched at the Air KBZ Aung Lan Championship in Yangon, Myanmar.
 The rematch was sweetened by an added bonus: ownership of the Lethwei Openweight World Championship Belt.
-Leduc became the first non-Burmese fighter to win the Lethwei Golden Belt and become Lethwei world champion after defeating Tun Tun Min in the second round.
+Leduc became the first non-Burmese fighter to win the Lethwei Golden Belt and become Lethwei world champion after defeating Tun Tun Min in the third round.

 Following his title defence, Leduc said in an interview, "I have so much vision for this sport.
 I see Lethwei doing the same for Myanmar as what Muay Thai has done for Thailand."

 On April 18, 2017, for his second title defense under traditional rules, Dave Leduc faced Turkish Australian challenger Adem Yilmaz at Lethwei in Japan 3: Grit in Tokyo, Japan.
 This marked the first Lethwei World title fight headlining two non-Burmese in the sport's history and for the occasion, the Ambassador of Myanmar to Japan was present at the event held in the Korakuen Hall.

+On July 10, 2025, Bare Knuckle Fighting Championship co-owners Conor McGregor and David Feldman made a number announcements in Hollywood, Florida.
+One of the announcements included acquisition of majority shares in a Lethwei promotion in Asia.

 Sanctioning worldwide

 Due to the violent ruleset, Lethwei is difficult to sanction and is illegal in most countries outside of Myanmar.
 Even though headbutts are allowed in Lethwei, they are banned from most other combat sports including mixed martial arts, kickboxing, and Muay Thai.
 As of 2022, Myanmar Lethwei is only legal in the following countries: Myanmar, Japan, Singapore, Slovakia, Austria, Thailand, Taiwan, England, United States (only the state of Wyoming), New Zealand and Poland.
+The World Lethwei Federation has the responsibility to sanction and support the growth of Lethwei worldwide outside of Myanmar.